Vegas Nightlife Guide

 Leverage Free Entertainment on the Strip

 Las Vegas is packed with free things to see and do between club stops.
-The Bellagio fountains, Fremont Street Experience light show, the Mirage volcano, and the LINQ Promenade all cost nothing.
+The Bellagio fountains show runs every 30 minutes from 3:00 PM on weekdays (every 15 minutes on weekends) until midnight — free from the sidewalk.
+The Fremont Street Experience light show plays hourly from dusk.
+The MSG Sphere exterior LED display is visible at no cost from the Sands Ave sidewalk.
+The LINQ Promenade has no admission charge.
 Plan your evening route around these landmarks and you get an entire night of entertainment without spending a dollar before you even walk into a venue.
 Many visitors spend hundreds on paid attractions when the best spectacles are completely free.

 Eat Before the Strip Markup Hits